-With crispy, flaky pastry and rich vanilla custard, these tarts make the perfect pick me up.
-Find out how to make Portuguese custard tarts with our authentic recipe, then make it your signature bake.
-Or, for another way to satisfy your sweet tooth, try our American style pancakes.
+With crispy, flaky pastry and rich vanilla custard, a Portuguese custard tart is the perfect afternoon pick me up.
+Follow our authentic recipe, then make it your signature bake.

 125g caster sugar

 1 vanilla pod, split with the seeds scraped out